Getting Started with Nette Tester

 Even good programmers make mistakes.
-The difference between a good programmer and a bad one is that the good one will do it only once and next time detect it using automated tests.
+The difference between a good programmer and a bad one is that the good one makes a mistake only once and the next time they detect it using automated tests.

-• “When we get rid of one error, another one appears.”
+• “As soon as we get rid of one error, another one appears.”
 (Murphy's Law)

-• “Whenever you are tempted to print statement, write it as a test instead.”
+• “Whenever you are tempted to write a print statement, write it as a test instead.”
 (Martin Fowler)

-Have you ever written the following code in PHP?
+Have you ever written code like this in PHP?

 $obj = new MyClass;